JoshOrndorff/recipes/kitchen/pallets/execution-schedule/README.md

 # Execution Schedule

-This module abstracts away the scheduling of task execution and governs the priority of tasks using a council of `AccountId`s stored in runtime storage.
+This pallet abstracts away the scheduling of task execution and governs the priority of tasks using a council of `AccountId`s stored in runtime storage.

 Although we could add more nuanced governance to the `Council`, the purpose of this example is to demonstrate how and when to use `on_initialize` and `on_finalize`.